 Unknown Places #14: Monastery of Santa Maria dell’Isola in Tropea, Italy

 Are you up for a secret getaway?
 Like literally, a secret getaway.
 Then pack your bags and head to Tropea, Italy.
 Get a good view of this 12th century Norman cathedral Franciscan monastery.
-This places is a best kept secret of italians where they all go to for vacations.
-(Apologies to the italians for sharing it to the world!)
+This place is a best kept secret of Italians where they all go to for vacations.
+(Apologies to the Italians for sharing it with the world!)
 Not a lot of travellers know about this place yet.
 Not only do you get the scenic view of the castle but you can also enjoy an afternoon dip in its warm, turquoise clear water.
-How can you resist a dramatic coastal cliff view while your sunbathing?
+How can you resist a dramatic coastal cliff view while you’re sunbathing?

 Unknown Places #15: Psychedelic Salt Mines in Yekaterinburg, Russia

 Don’t be fooled upon entering these salt mines.
 You are not in any way drugged into seeing things in a different form.
 These psychedelic mind boggling patterns on it walls will surely leave you mind boggled how it was ever formed.
 These caves with pattern are completely natural.
 This natural beauty is caused by carnallite, known as a mineral that creates colorful swirls.
 Time to create a house made out of rock and mix it up with carnallite!

 Unknown Places #16: Lake Natron, Tanzania

 It seems like the description just came out of a story book, but the photographs and stories around it is real.
 This lake turns animals into stone.
 With a perfect explanation behind it of course.
 The lake is composed of alkaline that a has a PH value as high as 10.5.
 Having said with this high PH value, it automatically burns the skin of an animal that touches this body of water.
 The said amount of alkaline comes from the sodium carbonate that flow into the lake within its surroundings.
 TIP: Don’t get too close to this lake.